 A space must be used to separate command line parameters.
 Splitr uses as many entries as exist on the command line.
-However, the command line is limited to 255 characters for Windows 95 and 127 characters for Windows NT.
+However, the command line has a limit to the number of characters it can accommodate-this limit is operating system dependent.
 The parameters must be in the following sequence: Input file name, Output file name, Start Condition, Stop Condition, Copy Condition, and Select.
 A comma space comma should be inserted for any parameter not specified.